ndench/ansible-role-fakes3/README.md

 # Whether to create a bucket
 fakes3_create_bucket: true
-# NOTE: For some reaon s3cmd only works when bucket name has an underscore
+# NOTE: For some reason s3cmd only works when bucket name has an underscore
 fakes3_bucket_name: s3_dev